HaiderMDev/CAPPS-Data-Analysis/README.md

 >  Ensure you have R version 4.1.2 or higher for compatibility.

-**Run the applicaiton in terminal**
+**Run shiny dashboard through terminal**

--Open Terminal and maneuver to the directory containing the **_Required_Packages.R_** and **_app.R_** files.
+1. Open Terminal and maneuver to the directory containing the 'Required_Packages.R' and 'app.R' files.
 Type the following command:

 > R < Required_Packages.R --no-save

--Wait for the installation of required packages to complete.
+2. Wait for the installation of required packages to complete.
 Then type the following command in the terminal:

 > Rscript -e 'library(methods); shiny::runApp("app.R", launch.browser = TRUE)'

--This should launch the shiny dashboard app in the browser.
+3. This should launch the shiny dashboard app in the browser.

 **_A docker container will be available soon for easy installation and running of the software_**